 There are five different stimulus types involved in sensory processing viz. chemical, mechanical, electrical, light and temperature.

 The process of sensory perception begins when something in the real world stimulates our sense organs.

 For instance, light reflects off a surface, stimulating our eyes or warmth, emanates from a hot cup of beverage, thereby stimulating our touch senses or the receptors in our skin.

-This then gets further transformed into neural energy, which is sent to the brain, recreating this very stimulus into a mental construction, this construction is dependent on the brain’s internal structures and strategies.
+This then gets further transformed into neurogenic energy, which is sent to the human brain, recreating this very stimulus into a mental construction, this construction is dependent on the brain’s internal structures and strategies.
 In other words, we use what we already believe to be true about the world to categorize what we perceive.

 Although some have more common names, such as visual perception or electroception.
 A combination of stimuli must be used by some of the senses; for instance, sensory perception of pain would come from temperature, mechanical, electrical or chemical stimuli.

 To learn more about sensory perception and other biology topics, visit Byju’s.